AntonioRochaAZ/CPP-Game/_sources/docs_src/TileMap.rst.txt

 .. note::
     This class can still be optimized so as to not draw tiles that are off-screen.
-Actually, this should probably be done in :cpp:member:`Sprite::render` for it to be more general (or not, calculations may be quicker in the TileMap) because of symmetry etc.
+Actually, this should probably be done in :cpp:member:`Sprite::render` for it to be more general (or not, calculations may be quicker in the TileMap because of symmetry etc.).

 .. doxygenfile:: TileMap.hpp